zachalbert/nthnth/README.md

   - canonicalLink - should be the hostname, used to construct a link for every page (based off path)
   - twitterUsername - username of the page (or site's) author
   - favicon - upload of the favicon

+## Integration with Netlify

+- Create a webhook in Netlify, copy the url
+- Go to `Settings -> Webhooks` in Contentful, paste the url

 # Overview